ExtensityAI/symbolicai/README.md

 ### CLIP Engine

 To perform text-based image few-shot classification we use `CLIP`.
-This implementation is very experimental and does not conceptually fully integrate the way we intend it, since the embeddings of CLIP and GPT-3 are not aligned, i.e. embeddings of the same word are not identical for these two models.
+This implementation is very experimental and conceptually does not fully integrate the way we intend it, since the embeddings of CLIP and GPT-3 are not aligned (embeddings of the same word are not identical for both models).
 Aligning them is an open problem for future research.
+For example, one could learn linear projections from one embedding space to the other.

 The following example shows how to classify the image of our generated cat from above and return the results as an array of probabilities:

 ```python
 expr = Expression()